-Still, as easy as the process has become, it's still important for you to do your due diligence before purchase, just as you would before buying from a physical store.
+Still, as easy as the process has become, it's still crucial for you to do your due diligence before purchase, just as you would before buying from a physical store.

 Here are 10 tips for buying diamonds online.

 - Do Your Research

 Diamonds can get expensive.
-As with any other expensive purchase, it's important to do your research and be clear on what you want before you start the actual shopping process.
+As with any other expensive purchase, it's essential to do your research and be clear on what you want before you start the actual shopping process.